-Are All Pressure Cookers Same?
+Are All Pressure Cookers the Same?

 We have now entered into the second generation of pressure cookers which have more safety features as well as increased reliability.

-To familiarize with your pressure cooker, you should first test it enough so that you get comfortable using it.
+To familiarize yourself with your pressure cooker, you should first test it enough so that you get comfortable using it.
 It will also tell how much time it takes to cook a certain product.
-Older pressure cookers can cause starching and burning of food so you might want to be careful using them.
+Older pressure cookers can cause starching and burning of food, so you might want to be careful using them.

-Different ingredients tend to behave differently in pressure cookers so we have compiled for you some common ingredients and how they work inside pressure cookers.
+Different ingredients tend to behave differently in pressure cookers, so we have compiled for you some common ingredients and how they work inside pressure cookers.
 These ingredients work well with different release methods.

 - Vegetables inside Pressure Cookers

-Vegetables are delicate ingredients and if not monitored closely, they can horribly go wrong.
+Vegetables are delicate ingredients and if not monitored closely, they can go horribly wrong.
 Here are some tips for vegetable cooking inside a pressure cooker.

 - Self-Cooking Vegetables

 If you want the vegetables to cook by themselves, you should use a steamer and trivet.
 Place the unit inside the pressure cooker and add vegetables inside it.
-Depending on the cooking time of vegetable, you will need to put in optimum amount of water inside the container.
+Depending on the cooking time of the vegetable, you will need to put an optimum amount of water inside the container.
 It also depends on the type of pressure cooker as to how much water you should add to the vegetables.